Frequently Asked Questions

 Who is Cameras For Girls?

 Cameras For Girls is a registered Canadian Charity that received charity status in September 2021.
-It was founded by Amina Mohamed, a Canadian who came to Canada as a refugee from Uganda in 1972.
+They are also registered in Uganda as a Nonprofit, under Uganda rules, as Cameras For Girls Training Initiative Ltd. Cameras For Girls was founded by Amina Mohamed, a Canadian who came to Canada as a refugee from Uganda in 1972.

 What does Cameras For Girls do?

-Cameras For Girls teaches photography and entrepreneurial skills to females in Africa who are endeavouring to become journalists.
-Our girls are either in their last year of studies, have graduated from a Mass Communication and Journalism program in the host country, or seek work after graduating but cannot find paid work due to their lack of skills and ownership of a camera, which is a gender-based barrier to employment.
+Cameras For Girls teaches photography, ethical storytelling and entrepreneurial skills to women in Africa who seek to find paid work in male-dominated media spaces.
+Our students are either in their last year of studies, or seek work after graduating but cannot find paid work due to their lack of skills and ownership of a camera, which is a gender-based barrier to employment.

-We recognize the United Nations Sustainable Development Goals (SDGs), especially SDG #1—No Poverty, SDG #5—Gender Equality, and SDG #8 -Decent Work and Economic Growth, and allow them to guide our work across Africa.
+We recognize the United Nations Sustainable Development Goals (SDGs), especially SDG #1—No Poverty, SDG #5—Gender Equality, and SDG #8 -Decent Work and Economic Growth, and #17 – Partnership For The Goals.

 Why do you choose to work with girls in the journalism field?

-According to UN Women, only 22% of the world's professional photographers are female.
-In Uganda, that number is even lower because they cannot afford to purchase a camera or attain the adequate skills to find work in a primarily male-dominated field.
-Cameras For Girls supports their aspirations by providing a camera to keep and a 4-phase photography and business skills curriculum to level up their skills and succeed in their chosen careers.
+According to UN Women, only 22% of the world’s professional photographers are women.
+Across Africa, that number is even lower because many women cannot afford to buy a camera or access the practical training, they need to find paid work in a male-dominated field.

 How did you come up with this initiative?